fbpx

 Feng Shui in Quarantine

 Probably like you, I went from driving to school, to the office, to visit clients, back to school, and to the kids’ practices, to now setting up work meetings, my kids’ distance learning and virtual practices, all from the “comfort” of my home via videoconference, while giving in to provide snacks seemingly every fifteen minutes to the kids.
 That run-on sentence captures how this new normal can make us feel.
-For the first two weeks at home, I felt overwhelmed, frustrated, angry, sad, and just wanted to be left alone, which are not typical personality traits of mine at all.
-And then I was reminded of the solution while on a videoconference with a home builder client.
+During my first two weeks at home, I felt overwhelmed, frustrated, angry, and sad.
+I just wanted to be left alone.
+These are not typical personality traits of mine at all.
+Then, during a teleconference with a home builder client, I was reminded of the solution.

 The modern practicality of the 3,000-year-old practice of Feng Shui consistently amazes me.
-Most people only think of Feng Shui for its placement of objects and the use of colors, but it’s also about the placement of ourselves within our environment, whether-or-not we have an expansive home office.
-Working from home is a challenge because the environment is designed primarily for relaxation, not laser focus on work when others are also home.
+Most people only think of Feng Shui for its placement of objects and the use of colors.
+But it’s also about the placement of ourselves within our environment, whether-or-not we have an expansive home office.
+Working from home is challenging.
+The environment is designed primarily for relaxation, not for focused work, especially when others are also at home.
 The good news is that Feng Shui helps us integrate better with our environment, even in times like these.

-In a famous incident a few years ago, BBC World had a live video interview of a political analyst from his home office which was crashed by his two small children before his wife could drag them out, knocking books off the bed on the way.
+In a famous incident a few years ago, BBC World interviewed a political analyst from his home office.
+Midway through, his two small children crashed his interview.
+His wife had to drag the children out, knocking books off the bed on the way.
 Since the quarantine started, such incidents now seem normal.
 Our efforts to find a quiet place to work or conduct videoconferences have resulted in multiple examples of poor office Feng Shui, which also happen to have real-world implications, even for a videoconference.

 The client videoconference I alluded to had many examples of bad Feng Shui.
 One person had her back to a window, darkening her face in the video and overwhelming her with energy.
-Another had their back to the office door, just like the political analyst, where we saw kids running down the hallway and probably giving that person an anxiousness of people watching over their shoulder.
-Yet another had a poster behind him of large waves crashing onto a lighthouse, symbolism that probably manifested into a feeling of unease that would explain the bags under his eyes.
+Another had their back to the office door, just like the political analyst.
+We saw her kids running down the hallway and probably giving her an anxiousness of people watching over their shoulder.
+Yet another had a poster behind him of large waves crashing onto a lighthouse.
+That symbolism probably manifested into a feeling of unease that would explain the bags under his eyes.
 I even saw someone working from her closet, probably the only way to provide segmentation between home- and work-life.

 Next Steps